appwrite/.github/CONTRIBUTING.md

 - **fix** - a bug fix
 - **refactor** - code change that neither fixes a bug nor adds a feature

-**All PRs must include a commit message with the description of the changes made!**
+**All PRs must include a commit message describing the changes made!**

 Start by forking the project and use the `git clone` command to download the repository to your computer.
 A standard procedure for working on an issue would be to:

-1. Before creating a new branch, pull the changes from upstream to make sure your default branch is be up to date.
+1. Before creating a new branch, pull the changes from upstream to ensure your default branch is up to date.

 ```
 $ git pull